-- class UH (CHF) shares: accumulation shares denominated in CHF, which differ from class U (CHF) shares on the basis that the currency risk relative to the reference currency of the subfund is systematically hedged; - 77. class UP (CHF) shares: accumulation shares denominated in CHF whose currency risk relative to the reference currency of the sub-fund is not hedged and which differ from class U (CHF) shares on the basis of a different performance fee, as specified in the factsheet of each sub-fund; - 78. class UPH (CHF) shares: accumulation shares denominated in CHF, whose currency risk relative to the reference currency of the sub-fund is systematically hedged and which differ from class U (CHF) shares on the basis of a different performance fee, as specified in the factsheet of each sub-fund; - 79. class U (GBP) shares: accumulation shares denominated in GBP and available to both private and institutional investors.
+19. class U{DH} (EUR) shares: accumulation shares denominated in EUR, whose currency risk relative to the reference currency of the sub-fund is systematically hedged and available to both private and institutional investors.
 To private investors, these shares can only be offered by distribution partners rendering portfolio management and/or investment advice on an independent basis.
 They are also eligible for and accessible through distribution partners in countries where the receipt and retention of inducements is prohibited, as well as for distribution partners rendering non-independent investment advice and which, according to individual fee arrangements with their clients, do not receive and retain any commissions (for distribution partners in the European Union, these services are defined in the MiFID II directive).